isomerpages/mse/_cos/0-cos.md

     </div>
     <div class="back">
       <div>
-        <p>We are making every drop count by extending the Mandatory Water Efficiency Labelling Scheme (MWELS) and setting minimum standards.</p>
+        <p>Every drop is precious.
+We will manage water demand by encouraging the switch to more water-efficient products.</p>
         <button class="button">Learn More</button>
       </div>
     </div></a>